 Barnes Foundation Internship Descriptions

 Duties vary depending on department needs.
-Internships are not available in every area each semester.
+Internships are not available in every area each summer.

 The Business Development department exists to market and manage special events in the public and private sectors, manage all food service in the building, manage costs related to events, and increase revenues across all platforms.